Transition from Ming to Qing: Beijing and the north (1644)

 In their later years, the Ming faced a number of famines and floods as well as economic chaos, and rebellions.
-Li Zicheng rebelled in the 1630s in Shaanxi in the north, while a mutiny led by Zhang Xianzhong broke out in Sichuan in the 1640s.
-Historians estimated that up to one million people were killed in this self-proclaimed emperor's reign of terror.
+Li Zicheng rebelled in the 1630s in Shaanxi in the north.

+A rebellion by Zhang Xianzhong developed in Shaanxi and Henan.
+After gaining control of parts of Hubei province, Zhang declared himself "King of the West".
+Historians estimated that up to one million people were killed in Zhang's reign.

 Just as Dorgon, whom historians have variously called "the mastermind of the Qing conquest" and "the principal architect of the great Manchu enterprise", and his advisors were pondering how to attack the Ming, the peasant rebellions ravaging northern China were approaching dangerously close to the Ming capital Beijing.
 In February 1644, rebel leader Li Zicheng had founded the Shun dynasty in Xi'an and proclaimed himself king.
-In March his armies had captured the important city of Taiyuan in Shanxi.
-Seeing the progress of the rebels, on 5 April the Ming Chongzhen Emperor requested the urgent help of any military commandant in the empire.
-On 24 April Li Zicheng breached the walls of Beijing, and the emperor hanged himself the next day on a hill behind the Forbidden City.
+In March, his armies had captured the important city of Taiyuan in Shanxi.
+Seeing the progress of the rebels, on 5 April, the Ming Chongzhen Emperor requested the urgent help of any military commandant in the empire.
+On 24 April, Li Zicheng breached the walls of Beijing, and the emperor hanged himself the next day on a hill behind the Forbidden City.
 He was the last Ming emperor to reign in Beijing.

 The Qing made a proposal to Li Zicheng's Shun forces on 6 March 1644 that they should ally and divide northern China between the Shun and Qing, sending a delegation to propose a joint attack on the Ming to take over the Central Plains.
 The Shun received the letter.